 If we had to purchase panels, there are plenty of good quality panels out there at reasonable prices such as these.

 At first, I was leaning towards mounting them sideways across the roof.
 The length of the panels was perfectly in line with our roof rails.
-The longer side of the panels have stronger frames, therefore only the ends would need to be mounted.
+The longer side of the panels has stronger frames, therefore only the ends would need to be mounted.
 I ran into an issue though.
 The electrical boxes lined up perfectly with the raised rib in the roof and the panels would have to be installed quite a bit higher than I wanted.
 So the next option was to bolt them together, build a frame, and mount them length-wise.

 Building a frame